 HUMAN TRAFFICKING

-GOAL has adopted a policy supporting the prohibition of trafficking in persons including the trafficking-related activities for any purpose, including the use of forced labour.
+GOAL has adopted a policy supporting the prohibition of trafficking in persons including the trafficking-related activities for any purpose, including the use of forced labor.
 Service providers/contractors and their employees, and agents shall not: —

-Engage in severe forms of trafficking in persons during the period of performance of the contract;
+Engage in severe forms of trafficking in persons during the period of performance of the contract.

-Procure commercial sex acts during the period of performance of the contract;
+Procure commercial sex acts during the period of performance of the contract.

-Use forced labor in the performance of the contract;
+Use forced labor in the performance of the contract.

-Destroy, conceal, confiscate, or otherwise deny access by an employee to the employee’s identity or immigration documents, such as passports or drivers' licenses, regardless of issuing authority;
+Destroy, conceal, confiscate, or otherwise deny access by an employee to the employee’s identity or immigration documents, such as passports or drivers' licenses, regardless of issuing authority.

 Use misleading or fraudulent practices during the recruitment of employees or offering of employment, such as failing to disclose, in a format and language accessible to the worker, basic information or making material misrepresentations during the recruitment of employees regarding the key terms and conditions of employment, including wages and fringe benefits, the location of work, the living conditions, housing and associated costs (if employer or agent provided or arranged), any significant cost to be charged to the employee, and, if applicable, the hazardous nature of the work